Motorcycling Touring Tips Checklist

 - Motorcycle Insurance

 Check with your current insurance provider to make sure you are fully insured to travel within the EU.
 Remember, all Bennetts policies come with 90 day EU cover as standard.
 Not with us?
 You can get a quote here.
+We will search several top UK insurers within our panel to get you our best rate on your insurance cover.

 Make sure you always carry your passport.
 This is not only useful to get back into the country but also required to register at many continental camp sites/hotels and useful to have if you are crossing a number of borders in your trip.